 Buying a car?
-It’s time to get your motor running.
-One of the first decisions you’ll have to make is whether you want a car fresh off the assembly line or one that’s been well-loved.
+One of the first decisions you’ll have to make is whether you want one fresh off the assembly line or one that’s been well-loved.
 There are advantages to each, varying from difference in price to quality guarantees.
 Here’s what you should consider when deciding between a new or used car.

 Advantages to buying a used car

 A new car significantly depreciates the second you drive it off the lot, which is why the age-old wisdom in car-buying is to buy used for a sweeter deal.
 Since a used car has already gone through that depreciation process, it’s a lot less expensive than a new model.
 Aside from just the initial sticker price, you’ll also pay fewer registration fees, dealer fees and sales tax.
 In short, if you’re willing to sacrifice that new car smell, you’ll save a lot of dough.

 Getting a used car doesn’t have to mean you’re buying a clunker.
 You can find plenty of gently-used cars in great shape with low mileage.
 Nevertheless, always do your research on the car.
 There are services available that show you a service history of the vehicle, like Carfax.
 Many dealerships sell certified pre-owned used vehicles, which means the vehicle is put through inspection and damages are repaired.
 Often they will include a limited bumper-to-bumper warranty and car-extended warranty.
 Non-certified pre-owned used vehicles may have undrgone inspection for minor things, or perhaps there was no inspection at all.
 These typically have a “sold as-is” marking somewhere.

 Because a used car is worth less, you may be able to get lower insurance rates.
 Keep in mind that a driver’s age and driving record also play a big factor in insurance costs.
 However because the value of a used car is generally lower than a new car, it’s possible to find great coverage without blowing your budget out of the water.